IconoclastLabs/MotionTemplate/README.md

 ## Requirements ##

-This is a RubyMotion Project with all dependencies listed in [the Gem file](https://github.com/IconoclastLabs/MotionTemplate/blob/master/Gemfile).
+* This is a RubyMotion Project with all dependencies listed in [the Gem file](https://github.com/IconoclastLabs/MotionTemplate/blob/master/Gemfile).

-Additionally, since we're using Autolayout, iOS 6 or greater is mandatory.
-If you'd like to use this project for older iOS releases you'll need to remove all autolayout and replace with hardcoded widths/heights/tops/lefts.
+* *iOS 6 or greater is mandatory* If you'd like to use this project for older iOS releases you'll need to remove all autolayout and replace with hardcoded widths/heights/tops/lefts.
+* *imagemagick and ghostscript* Are needed if you plan on using [Motion-Rubberstamp](https://github.com/IconoclastLabs/motion-rubberstamp) to stamp your icons.

 ## Copyright License ##